LMSE/CPI_WebAPP/README.md

 Frontend is built using React and required Node.JS.
 To install Node, see https://nodejs.org/en/ and download the LTS version.

-To run the frontend in a development environment, navigate to the frontend folder and run
+To run the frontend in a development environment, navigate to the frontend folder (`cd frontend/cmpd-enzym-pred-webapp`) and run
 ```bash
 npm install
 npm start